 We are constantly looking to be social in our vision of the future.

 Also, what do they allow us to access, and who do they put us in touch with?
-Even with the paradox of skyrocketing loneliness the more networked we become, it seems a uniquely human yearning and problem we are constantly trying to solve through technology.
+Even with the paradox of skyrocketing loneliness in a busy networking world, it seems a uniquely human yearning and problem we constantly try to solve through tech.

 Our vision moves faster than our ability to implement.

-Mark Reiser talks about “ubiquitous computing” and an age where you use “scrap computers” the way you would “scrap paper.”
+Mark Reiser talks about “ubiquitous computing” and an age where you use “scrap computers” like “scrap paper.”
 And in many ways, that future is fully arrived… You can change the messages on billboards depending on what you’re shopping for, interact with menus, and pull most data that you’d want to use down from the cloud onto any device, but it took perhaps longer to get there than Reiser might have imagined with Xerox.

 This is why we need to build long budgets and test horizons for new concepts.
 Even if you see them coming, you have to be willing to wait out the technology updates and network adoption that underlie the impact of great ideas.